morningmoni/morningmoni.github.io/words.md

 no rest, no mercy, no matter what

-如果发出声音是危险的，那就保持沉默；如果自觉无力发光，那就别去照亮别人。但是，不要习惯了黑暗就为黑暗辩护；不要为自己的苟且而得意洋洋；不要嘲讽那些比自己更勇敢、更有热量的人们。可以卑微如尘土，不可扭曲如蛆虫。

-轻誉苟毁，好憎尚怒，小人哉
+## More Random

+I do what I want when I am wanting to.  --- bad guy

+I want to be a bad guy but I don't have enough time.

+You are the poison and you are the cure.

 I'm a freak cuz I'm afraid.

+I can’t get enough and I’ve had enough.

+It’s irrational to stay rational all the time.

+The world is owned by constructivism.

+One paper, one instrument.